Pavilion Kuala Lumpur: Mall extension

 Pavilion Elite is the retail expansion of Pavilion KL and is built adjacent to the complex.
 It opened its doors to the public on the 29th of November 2016.
-Pavilion Elite has a net lettable area of 250,000 sq ft (land area around 1.29 acres) spanning ten floors.
+Pavilion Elite has a net lettable area of 250,000 sqft (land area around 1.29 acre) spanning ten floors.
 The retail podium houses the largest Coach store in South-East Asia and the first COS in Malaysia.

 In the future, the mall will also have a new retail extension as part of the Pavilion Square complex that is currently being built right across Jalan Raja Chulan.

 Transport

 Pavilion Kuala Lumpur, frontage facing Jalan Bukit Bintang.

-Pavilion Kuala Lumpur is located a short walk away from either of Bukit BintangMRT/Monorail station from the south or Raja Chulan Monorail station from the north.
+Pavilion Kuala Lumpur is located a short walk away from either of Bukit Bintang MRT/Monorail station from the south or Raja Chulan Monorail station from the north.
 The centre is also linked to Kuala Lumpur Convention Centre and Suria KLCC (and hence its LRT station) via an elevated pedestrian walkway.
 The pedestrian walkaway is air-conditioned and is about 1 kilometre long, about 15 to 20 minutes to walk.